guzba/whisky/README.md

   # Loop back to the top and go back to waiting for messages
 ```

+A setup like this may not be ideal for every situation but it can work very well in many programs.
+If this does not meet your needs you can always use an async approach using one of the other WebSocket libraries out there.

 Check out the [examples/](https://github.com/guzba/whisky/tree/master/examples) folder for more sample code using Whisky.

 ## Pro Tips

-While Whisky can be used in threaded programs, each WebSocket should be owned and managed by just one thread.
+Whisky can be used in multi-threaded programs however each WebSocket should be owned and managed by just one thread.
+Reading and writing from separate threads is not currently supported.

+Dedicating a thread to opening and reading/writing to a WebSocket can work well if you have an otherwise sychronous program and would prefer managing a thread over managing an async loop.